Pavlo-Orhunov/Pavlo-Orhunov/README.md

 ## 👋 Hi, I’m @Pavlo-Orhunov

-I've been studying the theory and practice of ***web page layout*** for over a year now.
-Today I already have ready-made works, laid out both according to the lessons of various teachers, and done independently.
-All results are presented here.
+I have been studying ***web page layout*** for a few years.
+I recently completed a course on the 'Freelancer Life Style' education platform and earned a certificate.
+I already have completed projects — some following lessons from different instructors, and others created independently.
+You can find all my work here.

 I plan to continue to develop as a web page ***layout designer***, because this area of IT, which I entered not so long ago, is extremely interesting to me and I would like to improve in the layout of interesting and beautiful layouts.